 Please note: the size of each photo you’ll receive is very small.
 This is because each file is carefully treated using sophisticated compression software that’s available to photographers.
-It isn’t available to the average consumer (way too expensive).
+This doesn’t mean the print size is small.
+Keep reading to find out more.

 It compresses very high-resolution photographs into small file sizes without compromising quality.

-A typical photograph in your gallery from me may be a smaller file size than one you take on your phone.
+A typical photograph in your wedding gallery may be a much smaller file size than one you take on your phone.
 That’s because the phone one is filled with unnecessary bloat that creates needlessly heavy files.

 I take care to remove this bloat so that downloading, transferring and sending the files impressively fast.

 The largest download size on your finished gallery prints up conservatively up to 16 X 24 with a close viewing distance.
 Think that’s kinda big?
 Well, consider how silly an 8 X 10 looks on the average wall!

 Get in touch to discuss custom wall art that will make a statement and I’ll guide you through the options given your home’s decor, available space and your taste & aesthetic.
 It’s daunting to consider what type of wall art there is out there, especially given the price tag.
-You don’t want to be stuck with something you hate.
+You don’t want to be stuck with something you’re not crazy about!